St. Charles County police officer fatally shoots man in Weldon Spring

-A St. Charles County police officer shot and killed a man who pulled a gun after running from a traffic stop early Monday, authorities said.
+A St. Charles County police officer shot and killed a man who pulled a gun after running from police early Monday, authorities said.

-The shooting was about 12:30 a.m. on Siedentrop Road, north of Technology Drive West in the Weldon Spring area.
+The shooting happened about 12:30 a.m. on Siedentop Road, north of Technology Drive West in the Weldon Spring area.
+The man is in his 40s.
+His name hasn't yet been released.

 It is less than a half-mile from the Missouri Highway Patrol's Troop C headquarters.